arthurgailes/scholarAI/README.md

 ## Usage

-The primary function of this is to chat with an AI scholar. `build_ai_scholar` will create a config files and a `scholar_functions.R` file, which contains a starter function for interacting with the scholar.
+The primary function of this is to chat with an AI scholar. `build_ai_scholar` will create a  `scholar_functions.R` file, which contains a starter function for interacting with the scholar.
 For example, if the scholar is "Arthur Gailes", the function will be named `askArthur`.

 ```{r}
 library(scholarAI)